martinmzumara/blog/src/content/posts/2026-09-16-why-i-switched-to-arch-linux.md

 ## The Install

-I used 'archinstall' for easier setup.
+I used `archinstall` for easier setup.
 I also use btrfs for my filesystem, i also use niri + noctalia shell for my desktop environment.

 ## What I Use It For